thoth-station/adviser/docs/source/steps.rst

       * ``float`` represents score adjustment of the state

-      * the list of dictionaries carries "justification" on why the given package-version was scored they way it was scored - this justification is shown to the user
+      * the list of dictionaries carries "justification" on why the given package-version was scored the way it was scored - this justification is shown to the user

 * Prematurely end resolution based on the step reached